constantinesimm/smartdesk/README.md

 The Server can be accessed by hitting the document root:

-`localhost:3000/` Will send you to the build client application.
+`localhost:3000/` Will send you to the build client application